-With a beaten-down stock in particular, there's nothing more heartening than en masse insider buying - or seeing that substantive investments are being made by the handful of institutional players with a proven ability for finding big winners.
+There’s no "signal" more heartening than en masse insider buying - or finding out that big investments are being made by the handful of institutional players with a proven ability for finding big winners.

 It’s even better when you see that the Big Boys are making those investments in stocks the rest of Wall Street wouldn’t even think of touching.